OpsLevel/report-deploy-github-action/README.md

 An identifier that can be used to deduplicate deployments - Default: `${{ github.run_id }}`

-### `use_docker`

-Send deploy using Docker container if "true" - use OpsLevel CLI otherwise - Default: `true`

 ## Reporting Deploy with Docker or OpsLevel CLI

-This action can be run using either Docker or the OpsLevel CLI, depending on the value of the `use_docker` input.
+This action can be run using either Docker or the OpsLevel CLI, both have identical inputs and behave identically.

-While both behave identically, this action will run using Docker by default - see [./with-docker](./with-docker).
+To report deploys to OpsLevel with the OpsLevel CLI based Github Action (default), add `uses: OpsLevel/report-deploy-github-action@v3.0.0` to your workflow.

+To report deploys to OpsLevel with the Docker based Github Action, add `uses: OpsLevel/report-deploy-github-action/with-docker@v3.0.0` to your workflow.

-For Github workflows operating within intentional constraints, perhaps where building public Docker images is not an option, it may be preferable to use the OpsLevel CLI.
+For Github workflows operating within intentional constraints, perhaps where building public Docker images is not an option, it may be preferable to use the default OpsLevel CLI.

 ## Overriding Defaults Example